Krpeta21/PortfolioKrpeta/README.md

 # PortfolioKrpeta
 Welcome to my portfolio!
-I am a developer who is passionate about building web and desktop applications.
+I am a developer who is passionate about building web, mobile and desktop applications.